dannsam/xenko-docs/manual/input/gamepads.md

 Before handling gamepad input, check whether a gamepad is available in the system:

-* Use [Input.HasGamePad](xref="SiliconStudio.Xenko.Input.InputManager.HasGamePad") to know if there is any gamepad current connected to your system.
+* Use [Input.HasGamePad](xref="SiliconStudio.Xenko.Input.InputManager.HasGamePad") to know if there is a gamepad available in the system.
 * Use [Input.GamePadCount](xref="SiliconStudio.Xenko.Input.InputManager.GamePadCount") to know how many gamepads are currently available.
 * Use [GamePadState.IsConnected](xref="SiliconStudio.Xenko.Input.GamePadState.IsConnected") to know if the current gamepad has been disconnected.